 After we were a few steps down Bags put a spark to a lantern he had acquired.
 I pulled my hood up to keep the light from shining directly into my eyes.

 Around us hastily-erected timbers held the crumbling stones of the ceiling up, casting crazed shadows as the lamp moved between them.
-Around us the broken castle moaned in pain as timbers settled and stone blocks shifted.
+The broken castle moaned in pain as timbers settled and stone blocks shifted.
 “Ahead and to the left,” I said.
 Hazel led, I followed, while Bags held the lantern high behind us.

 It did not take long for us to reach the relative safety of the passage cut into the living stone, and into the well chamber.
 It was as I had left it, an empty chamber save the low circular stone wall surrounding the well, topped with a wooden frame that held a pulley over the opening.
 I had been hoping for a second rope, but the pulley was empty now.
 No doubt the rope was part of the makeshift construction somewhere in the fortress.